absolunet/docs-node-ioc/src/docs/03_first-steps/04_create-a-service/en.md

 ## Implement the service

-### Implement `getAll()`
+### Implement getAll()

 Let's tackle our first method, `getAll`, which should return an array of todos, as described above.

 But, before implementing it, we need to store the todos somewhere.
 And the `config` repository was just for testing...
 It is not its purpose, so we should not use it anymore.

 In fact, we just need a repository to store them.
 We could create a `TodoRepository` to manage the todo store, but let's implement a single service for now.

 Normally, in object-oriented programming, we would use a private property to store the todos.
 In JavaScript, the encapsulation is not yet implemented (take a look at [this TC39 proposal](https://github.com/tc39/proposal-class-fields)).
-However, Absolunet offers an easy to use tool to emulate encapsulation with the `[@absolunet/private-registry](https://github.com/absolunet/node-private-registry)` package (of course, it is not as strong as real encapsulation, but it's still a good starting point).
+However, Absolunet offers an easy to use tool to emulate encapsulation with the `[@absolunet/private-registry](https://github.com/absolunet/node-private-registry)` package.
+Of course, it is not as strong as real encapsulation, but it's still a good starting point.

 Let's use it.
 This time, since it should be kept private, you can `import` it.

 ```javascript
 import __ from '@absolunet/private-registry';